Obovaria retusa: Behavior

-Little is known about the Ring Pink’s reproductive behavior.
-Ring Pink mussel mating is thought to resemble that of other freshwater mussels.
+Little is known about the ring pink's reproductive behavior.
+Ring pink mussel mating is thought to resemble that of other freshwater mussels.
 Freshwater mussels typically exhibit burrowing behavior in juvenile stages.
 See Life History section for more information.

-Since the Ring Pink mussel is a rare species, there have been few reports of its behavior in the wild.
+Since the ring pink mussel is a rare species, there have been few reports of its behavior in the wild.

 Habitat

-The Ring Pink mussel is found in medium to large rivers.
+The ring pink mussel is found in medium to large rivers.
 They inhabit the silt, sand, and gravel substrate of these rivers.
-The Ring Pink does not frequent habitats deeper than about one meter.
+The ring pink does not frequent habitats deeper than about one meter.

 Range

-Historically, the Ring Pink mussel is native to the Ohio River and its tributaries in Pennsylvania, West Virginia, Ohio, Indiana, Illinois, Kentucky, Tennessee, and Alabama.
+Historically, the ring pink mussel was native to the Ohio River and its tributaries in Pennsylvania, West Virginia, Ohio, Indiana, Illinois, Kentucky, Tennessee, and Alabama.
 Its range has decreased due to damming.
 The Ring Pink mussel is currently found or believed to be found in Alabama, Tennessee, and Kentucky.

 Conservation

-Population Size
+Population size

-Construction of dams on large rivers has caused declining numbers of the Ring Pink.
-In the Ring Pink mussel 1991 recovery plan, five known populations of Ring Pink mussels were reported.
+Construction of dams on large rivers has caused declining numbers of the ring pink.
+In the ring pink mussel 1991 recovery plan, five known populations of ring pink mussels were reported.
 However, few sightings of the species have been noted since the early 1990s.
-In the past 15 years, only two live Ring Pink individuals have been observed.
+In the past 15 years, only two live ring pink individuals have been observed.
 Both sightings were in the Green River in Kentucky.
-It is hard to find the mussel through typical surveying methods, so small populations of the Ring Pink may still exist.
+It is hard to find the mussel through typical surveying methods, so small populations of the ring pink may still exist.

-The 1991 Ring Pink recovery plan noted that the five populations in existence were old and most likely non-reproducing.
+The 1991 ring pink recovery plan noted that the five populations in existence were old and most likely non-reproducing.
 A recent review by the U.S. Fish and Wildlife Services asserts that no viable populations currently exist.
 Studies have shown that decreased densities of freshwater mussels may lead to decreased fertilization and reproduction, possibly explaining the sudden drop in species numbers.
 Seeing that there are no reproducing populations, it is unlikely that population size will increase.

-Past and Current Geographical Distribution
+Past and current geographical distribution

-In the past, the Ring Pink mussel was widely distributed among the Ohio River and its tributaries.
+In the past, the ring pink mussel was widely distributed among the Ohio River and its tributaries.
 These rivers span Pennsylvania, West Virginia, Ohio, Illinois, Indiana, Kentucky, Tennessee, and Alabama.
-By 1991, only five populations of the Ring Rink mussel were known and occurred in Kentucky, Tennessee, and West Virginia.
-Since 1998, there have only been four sightings of the Ring Pink at the Green River in Kentucky.
-As of 2019, it is believed that a small population of Ring Pinks in the Green River is the only population in existence.
-There is some speculation that Ring Pink individuals may occur in the Cumberland and Tennessee Rivers as well.
+By 1991, only five populations of the ring pink mussel were known and occurred in Kentucky, Tennessee, and West Virginia.
+Since 1998, there have only been four sightings of the ring pink at the Green River in Kentucky.
+As of 2019, it is believed that a small population of ring pinks in the Green River is the only population in existence.
+There is some speculation that ring pink individuals may occur in the Cumberland and Tennessee Rivers as well.